 This post highlights the issues involved when choosing translators.

 However, as soon as I received the translated texts I noticed grammar and terminology problems.
-When I showed the texts to French and Spanish colleagues they confirmed my fears.
+When I showed the texts to French and Spanish colleagues, they confirmed my fears.
 I had poor quality translations which would do nothing for my professional reputation.
 After asking for recommendations, I contacted a colleague who was able to arrange for the materials to be re-translated to a professional standard.
-I later discovered that while both of my friends had taken a translation course, neither of them were working as translators.
+I later discovered that while both of my friends had taken a translation course, neither of them was working as a translator.

 – Even if they’re “truly bilingual” and have an interest in translation never give a translation to a friend unless they’re a professional translator;

 – Unless you’ve seen samples of the person’s work, never get a translation done as a favour.
 You won’t be able to query their work;

 – If you’ve any doubts about the quality of the work you’ve received get it reviewed by a second translator;

 – If you’re new to getting translation work done, ask for recommendations or samples of a translator’s previous work.

 If I’d considered these points when choosing translators to work on my marketing materials, I would’ve saved myself a lot of time and energy.